 This is great news to Bakkesmod enthusiasts.
 Tell all your doomsday-prepping teammates that the mods are here to stay.
 If you need more proof, Corey Davis mentions his appreciation for Bakkesmod in a video interview with SunlessKhan.

-While most developers would issue an emergency patch after watching a player score a shot with multiple flip resets, the boys at Psyonix respect everything about it.
+Most developers would issue an emergency patch after watching a player score a shot with multiple flip resets.
+The boys at Psyonix respect it.
 They view skilled players as skilled players – not cheaters or exploit hunters.

 This mindset is the reason we’re still playing over half a decade after release.